2. Measure Your Space

 The ceiling height of the kitchen is important because this will determine how high your actual kitchen will be.
 A kitchen is normally 96 1/2″ in height but every kitchen does have some variation from this measurement.

 2. Measure the length of each wall

-Another factor to look at with kitchen cupboard designs is how long the walls are that you can work with.
+Another factor to look at with kitchen cabinet designs is how long the walls are that you can work with.
 The longer the kitchen walls are the better.
-This means that you can place more kitchen units in the kitchen when designing it, making it more functional.
-If you’ve measured the walls of the kitchen correctly the designing of the kitchen will be a breeze.
+This means that you can place more options in the kitchen when designing, making it more functional.
+If you’ve measured the walls correctly the designing of the kitchen will be a breeze.
 Always remember that many walls, roofs and floors are not as straight as they seem.

-4. Measure the distance from floor to bottom of window
+5. Measure the distance from floor to bottom of window

-7. Measure the distance from the wall to the center of the stove and if there is a ducted fan unit we need the measurement to the center of the ducting
+Also need to know If there is a ducted fan unit through the wall we need the measurement to the centre of the ducting.

 Fill out our free quote form!